maciejodziemczyk/Can-PCA-extract-important-informations-from-non-significant-features-Neurak-Network-case/README.md

 You can find that idea [here](https://www.youtube.com/watch?v=nyxTdL_4Q-Q&t=494s&ab_channel=StatQuestwithJoshStarmer).
 The algorithm is based on Random Forest, steps:
 1. Attribute median is imputed
 2. Random Forest classifier is built
-3. Normalized proximity matrix is computed (distance measure based on RF node for particular observations)
+3. Normalized proximity matrix is computed (distance measure based on RF node for the particular observations)
 4. Dot product of proximity and current values is computed (weighted average)
 5. Repeat steps 2-5 several times or until convergence